redox-os/website/content/news/this-month-240731.md

 ## Self-Hosting Update

-We finally successfully built C and C++ Hello World programs!
+We finally successfully built Rust, C and C++ Hello World programs!

+4lDO2 also fixed Cargo and built a Hello World program from it.

 It's a first step to test the compilation of more complex programs.